settlemint/docs/docs/using-platform/11_middleware.md

 Before you start, make sure you are running:

-- An EVM-compatible network (Ethereum, Polygon, Hyperleder Besu, Binance Smart Chain or Avalanche)
+- An EVM-compatible network (Ethereum, Polygon, Hyperleder Besu, Binance Smart Chain, Avalanche, etc.)
 - A smart contract set with a deployed smart contract
 - An IPFS node
 - A private key